An ingrown toenail can affect people of any age, including both men and women.

 Ingrown toenails usually occur when a sharp corner or a toenail grows into the surrounding skin, which can be caused by various factors such as:

 - Irregular shape

 In some cases, there is no definite cause for the ingrown toenail, which is known as idiopathic.
 The most common causes of the condition are described in more detail below.

 Cutting the toenail incorrectly can increase the risk that the nail will grow into the skin and become ingrown.
-When cutting toenails, it is best to cut straight across rather curving around the sides, as it helps to prevent the nails from becoming lodged in the skin.
-Cutting the nails too short should also be avoided, and picking or tearing at the corners of the toenails can also cause it to become ingrown.
+When cutting toenails, it is best to cut straight across rather than curving around the sides, as it helps to prevent the nails from becoming lodged in the skin.
+Cutting the nails too short should also be avoided, and picking or tearing at the corners of the toenails can also cause them to become ingrown.

 For this reason, it is important to keep nails clean and examine them regularly for changes that could indicate the beginning of an ingrown nail so that the appropriate action can be taken.